priyanshu2103/kriti_brahma_web/README.md

 # kriti_brahma_web

-Inside Team Brahma, there is one dir missing by the name vendors.
-I have uploaded a separate repo named vendors.
+Inside Team Brahma, there is one dir missing by the name vendors.(actually it is there but it is corrupted) I have uploaded a separate repo named vendors.
 Both are private.